pemo11/poshguibook/winforms.md

 & {$a=[System.Windows.Forms.Form]::new();$a.Text="Aloha!";$a.ShowDialog()}
 ```

 In both cases the windows is shown "modal".
 That just means its blocking all other windows of that application so none of them can get the focus.
 In case of the *PowerShell CLI* the PowerShell console is blocked.
+This does not happen of course when the Form is shown by using the *Run()* method of the *System.Windows.Forms.Application* class.

 What happened to the *Add-Type*-Cmdlet?
 Its needed only once in a PowerShell session (and is not necessary if you are still using the "ISE";).